 Philadelphia International Airport (PHL) is the only major airport serving the 6th largest metropolitan area in the United States.
 PHL and Northeast Philadelphia Airport (PNE), PHL's general aviation reliever airport, are owned and operated by the City of Philadelphia.

-Philadelphia International Airport is owned and operated by the City of Philadelphia.
-The Airport is a self-sustaining entity that operates without the use of local tax dollars.
+Philadelphia International Airport is a self-sustaining entity that operates without the use of local tax dollars.
 It is one of the largest economic engines in Pennsylvania, generating more than $14.4 billion in spending to the regional economy, and accounts for more than 141,000 jobs within the region.

-Located seven (7) miles from downtown Philadelphia, the Airport is easily accessible from Interstates 76, 95, and 476.
-In addition, rail service to the Airport is available on SEPTA's Airport Rail Line train that operates from 5:25 AM until 11:25 PM daily, every 30 minutes, with easy connections to AMTRAK at 30th Street Station and regional rail lines at 30th Street, Suburban and Market East stations.
+Located 7 miles from downtown Philadelphia, the Airport is easily accessible from Interstates 76, 95, and 476.
+In addition, rail service to the Airport is available on SEPTA's Airport Rail Line train that operates from 5:25 AM until 11:25 PM daily, every 30 minutes, with easy connections to AMTRAK at 30th Street Station and regional rail lines at 30th Street, Suburban and Jefferson stations.

 Philadelphia International Airport boasts one of the nation's finest airport food, beverage and retail programs.
 Marketplace at the Airport, consisting of more than 160 national and local shops and restaurants offering food, beverages and merchandise at "street pricing," has won numerous industry awards for quality, diversity and innovation.
 Philadelphia International Airport was named "Airport with the Best Concession Management Team" in the Large Airport Division in the 2011 Airport Revenue News (ARN) Best Airport & Concessions Awards.